 We have analyzed an obtained the no-ghost and Laplacian stability conditions of general gravitational theories and then implementing the general form to obtain the no-ghost and Laplacian stability conditions for Horndeski Theory.
-Using the conditions obtained, we try to find the stability conditions for some particular gravity-coupled scalar field cosmological model (BD theory and Gauss-Bonnet coupling) and found exactly the same conditions as the actual stability conditions from the models.
-As indicated above, one can find the new and more realistic cosmological model by adjusting the coefficient function $(K(\phi, X), G_i(\phi, X))$ in Horndeski Lagrangian.
+Using the conditions obtained, we try to find the stability conditions for some particular gravity-coupled scalar field cosmological model (BD theory and Gauss-Bonnet coupling) and found exactly the same conditions as the actual stability conditions from the description of the same conditions as the actual stability conditions from the description of the coefficient function $(K(\phi, X), G_i(\phi, X))$ in Horndeski Lagrangian.
 Therefore, there are big possibility to using the no-go and Laplacian stability conditions obtained above to become a constraint for extracting the new cosmological model, for inflation solution, or for the other big problems in cosmology.
 We leave this excitement to become motivation of future works.